DIMSI-IS/BackROLL/compose_project/README.md

 # Backroll’s compose projects

-Docker compose projects enables Backroll to be available in several modes :
+The Docker Compose projects enable Backroll to be available in several modes :

 - for developpement :
   - `dev`:
     - no configuration (default values)
     - uses the Docker compose network
   - `staging`:
-    - you will follow the configuration steps
+    - you will go through the configuration steps
     - uses your local network
 - for production : `prod`